Nix07/searchGithub/README.md

 * [NodeJS](https://nodejs.org/en/) - Used for backend development

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you to get and run the project on your local machine for development and testing purposes.

 ### Installing
 A step by step series that will help you have to get a development env running